GRACE-datics/KMS-SQL--Data-Analysis/KMS_Sales_SQL_Project_README.md

 ## 🛠️ Tools Used

 - **SQL Server Management Studio (SSMS)** – for querying and data manipulation
-- **T-SQL** – for advanced filtering, aggregation, and subqueries
-- **Excel (optional)** – for visualizing results or summaries
+- **Excel (optional)** – for data cleaning and visualizing results or summaries

 ---

 ## 📈 Key Insights

-- Returns and loss-making orders were inferred using **negative profit**, **100% discount**, or **zero sales**.
+- Returns and loss-making orders were inferred using **duplicate order IDs**.
 - Some products were shipped using **premium methods** despite having **low priority**, raising cost-efficiency concerns.
-- Corporate and home office customers contributed heavily to revenue, but many were also involved in returned/loss orders.
+- Some products were shipped using **low cost methods** despite having **critical/high priority**, posing a risk to customer satisfaction.
-- Significant potential exists in targeting **low-performing customers** with bundled offers or lower-cost shipping.
+- Significant potential exists in targeting **low-performing customers** with peraonalized/bundled offers or lower-cost shipping.

 ---